usdot-fhwa-stol/v2x-ros-conversion/README.md

 ## Architecture

-The core components in CARMA Messenger contains two ROS nodes: Message node and J2735 Convertor Node.
-The Message node takes in a ROS message and uses asn1c lib generated code to convert it to a binary blob and forwards it to the DSRC driver, such that any OBU/RSU can broadcast the message directly.
+The core components in the v2x-ros-conversion package contains two ROS nodes: cpp_message node and J2735 Convertor Node.
+The cpp_message node takes in a ROS message and uses asn1c lib generated code to convert it to a binary blob and forwards it to the DSRC driver, such that any OBU/RSU can broadcast the message directly.
 The J2735 Converter converts the data from a ROS message based on the J2735 standard units to another message using more usable SI units and vice-versa.

 ### Example Setup